 Court Records are public records.
 Court Records include a case file that contains a court docket and all documents and filings filed in the case.
 You are able to access court records on the internet, or at Clerk of Court in the jurisdiction where the case was filed.

 Every state maintains a record of a person’s criminal past.
 These online databases are all connected and you can track criminal convictions from another state.
-Go to the Hays County Courthouse and inquire, or check the website.
+Go to the Hays County Courthouse and inquire in person, or you can check the website.
 It is helpful to know the county the crime was committed in, and if the crime was in a totally different state, you may have to pay for a more comprehensive search.

 A criminal history search you will get a report detailing any arrests, charges, or convictions that may be on a person’s record for any crimes, which can include: